 Heap Leach Pad Alternative 4: L Pad West facilitates continued use of the existing crushing facilities, existing SX/EW processing facilities, and the majority of the existing support infrastructure for the current leach pad.
 Under this alternative, a ROM haul road would be constructed from the main haul road east and south of the existing leach pad to transport construction materials from the Lone Star pit.
 Two lined PLS ponds and two lined NSI ponds would be constructed almost at the midpoint of the southeastern edge of the new leach pad.
-Each PLS pond would have a storage capacity of 114 acre feet (37.18 million gallons) plus two feet of freeboard (crest capacity is 134 acre feet), and each NSI pond would have a storage capacity of 395.5 acre feet (128.8 million gallons) plus two feet of freeboard (crest capacity is 134 acre feet of freeboard (crest capacity is 427 acre feet).
+Each PLS pond would have a storage capacity of 114 acre feet (37.18 million gallons) plus two feet of freeboard (crest capacity is 134 acre feet), and each NSI pond would have a storage capacity of 395.5 acre feet (128.8 million gallons) plus two feet of freeboard (crest capacity is 427 acre feet).
 The containment pond would be designed to impound impacted runoff from the heap leach pad during events larger than the 100-year/24-hour storm event.
-A lined raffinate delivery pipe corridor would be constructed from the existing raffinate storage tanks to the new leach pad and a PLS collection pipe corridor constructed from the new PLS ponds to the existing SX plant.
+A lined raffinate delivery pipe corridor would be constructed from the new PLS ponds to the existing SX plant.
 Laydown yards for the storage of construction equipment, materials, and operating supplies would be constructed atop both of the soil and growth medium stockpiles.